Quiz: What is my child’s play personality?

 12) Deep Play

 Life is full of risks.
-In deep play, your child is encouraged to take risks in a safe and controlled environment.
+In deep play, also sometimes called risky play, your child is encouraged to take risks in a safe and controlled environment.
 It involves pushing boundaries, overcoming fears, and learning from mistakes.

 Depending on your child’s age and ability, deep play could mean: